thruthesky/fireflutter/docs/english/chat.md

   chatRoomList: ChatRoomList.group,
 ),

-// Listong of all open group chat rooms (whether the user is joined or not) ChatRoomListView(
+// Listing of all open group chat rooms (whether the user is joined or not) ChatRoomListView(
   chatRoomList: ChatRoomList.open,
+),

+// Listing of all open group chat rooms base on the domain set in `ChatService.intance.chatRoomSettings.domain` ChatRoomListView(
+  chatRoomList: ChatRoomList.domain,
 ),
 ```

 #### Querying Specific Type of Chat Rooms